greenelab/deep-review/sections/04_study.md

 MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
-Recently, Boza et al. used bidirectional recurrent neural networks to infer the *E. coli* sequence from MinION nanopore electric current data with 2% higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor (86% to 88%) [@tag:Boza].
+Recently, Boza et al. used bidirectional recurrent neural networks to infer the *E. coli* sequence from MinION nanopore electric current data with higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor [@tag:Boza].
 Unfortunately, training any neural network requires a large amount of data, which is often not available for new sequencing technologies.
 To circumvent this, one very preliminary study simulated mutations and spiked them